Special feature: Easily understand air pollution

 Global warming

-This negative effect is the best known of all, and has serious repercussions such as rising sea levels which threaten coastal areas, the disappearance of hundreds of animal and plant species, agriculture, water resources, forests, and human health.
+This negative effect is the best known of all, and has serious repercussions such as rising water levels which threaten coastal areas, the disappearance of hundreds of animal and plant species, agriculture, water resources, forests, and human health.

 Chimneys of large factories that emit air pollution and toxic smoke